ycpcs/cs320-spring2016/lectures/lecture06.md

 Design Principles
 =================

 The essential problem of software is that there are an infinite number of ways that we could build a system that works and correctly solves the problem we want to solve.
+However, many possible designs are **needlessly complex, fragile, difficult to understand, etc.**   I will present some examples - at times, it is best to have understand how to do something wrong, in order to understand how to do something better.

-However, many possible designs are needlessly complex, fragile, difficult to understand, etc. Given the challenging environment in which software is developed (limited time/money/resources, changing requirements, changing business needs, etc.) we need to make sure that we design simple, flexible systems.
+Given the challenging environment in which software is developed (limited time/money/resources, changing requirements, changing business needs, etc.) we need to make sure that we design simple, flexible systems.

 There is no automatic way to come up with a "perfect" design.